BenjaminRodenberg/TimeSteppingAlgorithms/README.md

 If you want to refer to this code, please use the following reference:

 [1] Rüth, B., Uekermann, B., Mehl, M., & Bungartz, H.-J. (2018).
 Time Stepping Algorithms for Partitioned Multi-Scale Multi-Physics.
-In ???
-Glasgow: ???
+Proceedings of ECCM VI / ECFD VII, (June).